Featured Articles – Timeline of Events and Actions –

 In March 2019, on the very same days when the Court of Auditors ruled that the 2014 referendum against the use of pesticides of the municipality of Mals, South Tyrol, Italy, was not to be implemented, the results of an investigation carried out by the Munich Environment Institute in 2018 that measured the presence of pesticides in the air in Vinschgau were announced.
 Overall, the results clearly demonstrate a considerable transport of pesticides over distances of kilometres up to isolated lateral valleys.

-On 7 March 2019, a press conference, organised by Navdanya International, was held at the Press Room of the Italian Chamber of Deputies, for the launch of the Poison Free Food and Faming 2030 Campaign.
-With: Vandana Shiva – President of Navdanya International, Ulrich Veith – Mayor of Mals, Davide Marino – Roma Tre University, Nadia El-Hage Scialabba – TMG Think tank for Sustainability-Berlin, Patrizia Gentilini – Isde.
-Other Participants: Tiziano Quaini – coordinator of the Associazione Veneta dei Produttori Biologici e Biodinamici (Venetian Organic and Biodynamic Producers Association) – representing Marcia Stop Pesticidi (Stop Pesticides March), Claudio Bizzotto – Terra Chiama, Comitato genitori Asilo San Giacomo (San Giacomo Kindergarten Parents Board), Maria Grazia Mammuccini – Federbio.
-The event was attended by Italian MPs: Sara Cunial (M5S); Silvia Benedetti (Mixed); Susanna Cenni (Pd); Saverio De Bonis (Mixed); Rossella Muroni (LeU).
+On 7 March 2019, Navdanya International organized a press conference at the Press Room of the Italian Chamber of Deputies, for the launch of its campaign for Poison Free Food and Faming 2030.
+Participating were Vandana Shiva – President of Navdanya International, Ulrich Veith – Mayor of Mals, Davide Marino – Roma Tre University, Nadia El-Hage Scialabba – TMG Think tank for Sustainability-Berlin, and Patrizia Gentilini of the ISDE (International Society of Doctors for the Environment).
+Also attending were representatives of local movements from the north of Italy that are protesting against the massive use of pesticides that are poisoning the Italian countryside: Tiziano Quaini – coordinator of the Associazione Veneta dei Produttori Biologici e Biodinamici (Venetian Organic and Biodynamic Producers Association) – representing Marcia Stop Pesticidi (Stop Pesticides March), Claudio Bizzotto – Terra Chiama, Comitato genitori Asilo San Giacomo (San Giacomo Kindergarten Parents Board), Maria Grazia Mammuccini – Federbio.
+The event was also attended by Italian MPs: Sara Cunial (M5S); Silvia Benedetti (Mixed); Susanna Cenni (Pd); Saverio De Bonis (Mixed); Rossella Muroni (LeU).
 Moderator: Manlio Masucci, Navdanya International.

 In February 2019 a series of events was organised in France, in collaboration with the association SOL to promote the transition towards poison-free and organic food systems.
 In Tolouse, Dr Vandana Shiva met with students of the Ecole Nationale Supérieure Agronomique (National School of Agronomy).
 In Paris she gave a keynote speech at the Women4Climate Conference and met with young activists striking for climate, led by Greta Thunberg.
 The tour ended with a conference about Ecological Transition co-organised by SOL and Fondation Raja-Danièle Marcovici.